The Chiral Phase Transition in three-flavor QCD from Lattice QCD

 In the study presented here we want to further explore the nature of the chiral phase transition in $3$-flavor QCD and, in particular, provide a first estimate of the chiral phase transition temperature based on calculations with the highly improved staggered quark (HISQ) action.
 These calculations extend earlier studies performed with the HISQ action~\cite{Bazavov:2017xul} on coarser lattices.
 We work here at $\Nt = 8$ compared to $\Nt =6$ used in \cite{Bazavov:2017xul}.

 The paper is organized as follows.
-In the next section we introduce the chiral observables we will study to determine the chiral phase transition temperature in 3-flavor QCD.
+In the next section we introduce the chiral observables we will study to determine the chiral phase transition temperature in three-flavor QCD.
 Section III summarizes basic relations needed for our discussion of finite size scaling (FSS) of chiral observables.
-In section IV we summarize some results on the chiral transition in 3-flavor QCD obtained previously on coarser lattices and present a first comparison with data on the disconnected part of the chiral susceptibility obtained in our new study.
-In section V we finally present our results for the FSS analysis of the chiral order parameter and its susceptibility, from which we deduce the chiral phase transition temperature on lattices with temporal extent $N_\tau=8$.
-We give our conclusions in section VI.
+In Sec.
+IV we summarize some results on the chiral transition in three-flavor QCD obtained previously on coarser lattices and present a first comparison with data on the disconnected part of the chiral susceptibility obtained in our new study.
+In Sec.
+V we finally present our results for the FSS analysis of the chiral order parameter and its susceptibility, from which we deduce the chiral phase transition temperature on lattices with temporal extent $N_\tau=8$.
+We give our conclusions in Sec.
+VI.